scm-manager/website/content/posts/2012-07-12-redmine-plugin-available/index.md

 slug: /plugins/redmine-plugin-available/
 categories:
   - plugins
-  - redmine-plugin
+  - issue-tracker-plugins

 ---
-A new SCM-Manager plugin for the the project management tool <a title="Redmine" href="http://www.redmine.org/" target="_blank">Redmine</a> is now available.
+A new SCM-Manager plugin for the project management tool <a title="Redmine" href="https://www.redmine.org" target="_blank" rel="noopener noreferrer">Redmine</a> is now available.

 **Features:**